Dorris Motors Corporation

 The Dorris Motor Car Company was founded by George Preston Dorris in 1906.
 Born in Nashville, Tennessee, Dorris had built an experimental gasoline car circa 1896–1897 in his family's bicycle shop.
-He relocated to St. Louis, Missouri, where he joined with John L. French to found the St. Louis Motor Company.
+He moved to St. Louis, Missouri, where he and John L. French founded the St. Louis Motor Company.
 Dorris served as chief engineer.

-When French relocated to Peoria, Illinois, in 1905, Dorris quit the firm and founded the Dorris Motor Car Company soon after.
-With his departure, French and the St. Louis Motor Carriage Company quickly foundered.
+When French moved to Peoria, Illinois, in 1905, Dorris quit the firm and founded the Dorris Motor Car Company soon after.
+French and his new St. Louis Motor Carriage Company quickly foundered.